 SRS/BSR Residential Doctoral Research Scholarship

-In collaboration with the British School at Rome, the Society for Renaissance Studies (SRS) are pleased to announce the establishment of a fully-funded three-month residential Scholarship for a doctoral student at an advanced stage of their degree.
+In collaboration with the British School at Rome, the SRS are pleased to announce the establishment of a fully-funded three-month residential Scholarship for a doctoral student at an advanced stage of their degree.
 The British School at Rome is one of the most prestigious research academies in Italy.

 The SRS Scholarship will provide a scholar undertaking doctoral studies with the opportunity to join a vibrant academic community, while undertaking research in any of Rome's archives, libraries or museum collections.

-We invite applications for the inaugural round of funding, with a deadline of 31st July 2021.
+We invite applications for this round of funding, with a deadline of 31st July 2022.

 - This award provides the opportunity to be an award-holder at the British School at Rome for three months.
 This includes accommodation, full board (excluding dinner on Saturday and lunch on Sunday) and membership of the academic community.